 As cat parents, you might have caught your kitty staring at you more than once in a while, and while those cat stares might even sometimes be unsettling -- hey, we get it, it's human nature! -- those cat eyes that seem to stare deep into your soul are common and usually normal.
 So before you think your cat is plotting your imminent demise or your kitty is trying to control your mind into doing her bidding (O.K., so maybe the mind control part isn't true, but she might be wondering when mealtime is!), here's why Fluffy is giving you "creepy stalker" vibes.

-While you might be wondering if your feline friend is perhaps threatened by you (direct eye contact in the cat's world is a threat or a sign of aggression; cats try to out-stare each other in conflicts), your feline friend might simply be trying to tell you "I love you".
-If your cat is staring at you along with long, slow blinks, they are trying to show affection -- yes, if your lovely cat stares at you, it might just be a sign of affection.
+While you might be wondering if your feline friend is perhaps threatened by you (direct eye contact in the cat's world is a threat or a sign of aggression; cats try to out-stare each other in conflicts), your feline friend might simply be trying to tell you "I love you."
+Cuevas said, "Occasionally, cats may blink very slowly a couple of times, known as "cat eye kisses" this is a nonverbal cue that expresses the cat is fond of you, it likes, approves, or loves you."

 On the other hand, your cat might be staring at you because they are hungry and decided it's time for dinner, especially if it's around their meal times!
 Just check their food bowl; Often, they are using their best mind control powers to get you to fill their food dish.
 They will typically use a combination of cat meows and staring to really get your attention!